sc13912/nodejs-cloudbuild-demo/README.md

 <img src="images/helm.png">
 <img src="images/kube.png">

-* Access and check the demo app (may need to update the local host file record for "node-app.local" to the NGINX Ingress public address)
+* Access and check the demo app (may need to update the local host file A record for "node-app.local" to point to the NGINX Ingress public address)
 <img src="images/node-app.png">